Last Updated on February 24, 2021 by Admin

 Obviously the more high end the brand, the more in demand they are with designer bags fetching the most, but a quick sold listings search reveals high end high street shops such as Ted Baker, Hollister and Victoria’s Secret are popular too.

 So the next time you treat yourself see if you can get a couple of quid back off your purchase by selling the packaging!

 This is another “kitchen mess drawer” item that could easily get purged in a declutter.
 Old phone chargers, cables and outdated gadgets all can fetch a price.
 For example, someone might discover an old games console in the loft but with no power lead.
 If the console is long out of production, Ebay could be one chance they have to get the compatible wires so prices can reflect this.

 I recently sold my old 35mm camera – again an item I didn’t want to throw away but it had sat unused in a drawer for 15 years.
 It turned out to be a highly collectible model and went for £99.00.
 Luckily, I had researched the price before listing so when people tried to low ball me (I had repeated offers for around £15) I knew its value.

-Has this post made you jump up and start searching through your cupboards?
-What “junk” do you have that you think might be worth selling – or is there anything else you could add to my list?
+Has this post made you jump up and start searching through your cupboards to sell junk on eBay?
+What “rubblish” do you have that you think might be worth selling – or is there anything else you could add to my list?
 Let me know in the comments!